demyinn00/BootMe/CONTRIBUTING.md

 ### Code Style

-- For Python projects: Follow [PEP 8](https://www.python.org/dev/peps/pep-0008/).
+- This is a Python project, so follow [PEP 8](https://www.python.org/dev/peps/pep-0008/).